 Bees, monarchs, and other critical pollinators are disappearing, and scientists agree that loss of habitat is a primary concern.
 Because the United States solar industry first took off in the desert Southwest, a standard practice for the land on solar sites is gravel and/or monocrop lawn grass.

 That changed in 2016 when Fresh Energy, Audubon Minnesota, and the Minnesota Corn Growers worked with agricultural and business leaders to establish the nation’s first statewide standard for vegetation on solar sites.

 Highlighted by the U.S. Department of Energy, the U.S. Department of Interior’s National Conservation Training Center, and the Electric Power Research Institute, Fresh Energy has become a nationally-recognized source of expert knowledge on solar sites planted with deep-rooted native flowers and grasses that capture and filter storm water, build topsoil, and provide abundant and healthy food for bees and other insects that provide critical services to our food and agricultural systems.

-We’re accelerating momentum into 2019, advocating for pollinator-friendly habitat in solar siting opportunities throughout the United States.
+We’re accelerating momentum across the nation, advocating for pollinator-friendly habitat in solar siting opportunities throughout the United States.
 Learn more.

 Take a look at our photo gallery of high-quality pollinator-friendly photos.
 These photos and more are available for use with permission and photo credit.
 Learn more.